How to Make a Discord Bot in 2023

 If you want to learn how to create Discord bots step by step and dive into more advanced topics, join the WriteBots community.
 We’ll send you tips, tricks, code samples, lessons, ideas, and more.
 It’s the perfect opportunity for you to learn more and level up your bot creation skills.

-Discord Bot In Java
+Discord Bot in Java

 Java is a very popular, stable, and robust programming language that has been around for decades.
 There’s no shortage of demand for the language, with thousands upon thousands of developers writing Java code every single day.